Nedim Jusufbegović

-Nedim Jusufbegović (born 30 September 1974) is a Bosnian professional football manager and former player who is the manager of Bosnian Premier League club Velež Mostar.
+Nedim Jusufbegović (born 30 September 1974) is a Bosnian professional football manager and former player.

 Club career

 Jusufbegović was born in Sarajevo, SFR Yugoslavia, present-day Bosnia and Herzegovina.
 The first club he played for was Igman Konjic before moving on to hometown club Sarajevo, and later to Velež Mostar.

 From there, Jusufbegović would transfer to the Slovenian PrvaLiga in 2002 and play for Olimpija Ljubljana for several years, scoring a total of 17 goals and making 63 appearances before he returned for the last stages of his career to be spent in the Bosnian side Željezničar.

-His final season as a football player expired at Željezničar, and he retired from the game in the transfer season of 2005, during July.
+His final season as a football player was at Željezničar, and he retired from the game at the end of the 2004–05 season.

 International career

 Jusufbegović's very first match for Bosnia and Herzegovina was against South Africa on 8 August 2001, when Bosnia and Herzegovina defeated their opponent by 4–2 in the LG Cup held in Tehran, Iran.

 The second and final match he played for the national team was two days subsequent to the victory against South Africa, in the same tournament, this time against the host nation Iran where Bosnia lost 4–0.